shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/oxygen/pillar/doc.md

 title: "Oxygen and Oxygenation and the Plant Lifecycle"
 ---

+---
+layout: default
+title: "Oxygen and Oxygenation and the Plant Lifecycle"
+---
 ## Oxygen and Oxygenation and the Plant Lifecycle

 Oxygen and oxygenation play an essential role in various stages of the cannabis plant life cycle.
 Here's a detailed overview of the role of oxygen in each stage: